Denizhan-Yigitbas/Covid_Homeless/README.md

 were taken into consideration included the following:
 1. The number of guests per room (2)
 2. The number of employees needed per 10 rooms (1)
-3. The minimum hourly wage for each state and a percentage to increase it by for working during these times (10%)
+3. The minimum hourly wage for each state and a percentage to increase it by for working during these times (50%) (Based off of HEB and Amazon paying their employees 1.5x their current hourly pay)
 4. The typical number of work hours for a hotel employee (8)

 With these values, the following table lays out the employee cost for each state.